Admission and Preparation

 Our Admissions Committee is interested primarily in your academic performance at your current law school, as well as in your reasons for wishing to transfer.
-Accepted transfer students are almost always at least in the top 10% of their first-year class.
+Accepted transfer students are almost always in the top 10% of their first-year class.

-For a complete transfer application we need the following:
+A complete transfer application will consist of the following: